 As we mentioned earlier, the longer the watch duration, the more engaged your viewers are and the higher value your audience will be.

-So you probably want to go for at least the minimum of the ThruPlay viewers or even durations longer than the 15-seconds mark.
+So you probably want to go for at least the minimum of the ThruPlay viewers or even durations longer than the 15-second mark.

 On the other hand, you can also just use the people that only triggered the auto view and not have seen your full video.
-This will give you more people and might be a better representation of the general audience of the Facebook Group that you want to target with your ads, instead of people in a Facebook Group and are most likely to buy.
+This will give you more people and might better represent the general audience of the Facebook Group that you want to target with your ads instead of people in a Facebook Group and are most likely to buy.
 The choice is yours.

 So yeah, while there is a specific targeting option for Facebook Groups in the Facebook Ads platform yet, there is a workaround to build a target audience that delivers quite a lot of members of the Facebook Groups with audiences that might be of interest to your business.

-It takes a little bit of extra effort, but it is surely worthwhile to experiment with for your business.
+It takes a little extra effort, but it is worthwhile to experiment with for your business.

-This increased engagement will, as a result, make sure that people will see your content organically on Facebook in a way that your company Facebook Page can’t.
+This increased engagement will, as a result, make sure that people will see your content organically on Facebook in a way that your company’s Facebook Page can’t.

-This alone will be a great value to any business and is often overlooked or underutilised.
+This alone will be a great value to any business and is often overlooked or underutilized.

 If you want you can easily unsubscribe with a single click at any time.